 A dongle with a large external antenna will have better range, the frequency can also matter.

 Wireless dongles that transmit in the older 2.4 GHz frequency can transmit a signal better than the new 5 GHz band.

-Radio waves can travel better on lower frequencies than higher frequencies giving the lower 2.4 GHz better range than 5 GHz.
+Radio waves can travel better at lower frequencies than higher frequencies giving the lower 2.4 GHz better range than 5 GHz.

 5 GHz was opened up to WiFi in 2013 since the 2.4 GHz band has become overcrowded and full of signals.

 In a crowded wireless environment, signals begin to collide which than needs them to be resent slowing down a network.

-The new 802.11ac protocol introduced in late 2013 is the fastest WiFi protocol available.
+The 802.11ac protocol introduced in late 2013 is the fastest WiFi protocol available for adapters currently.

 802.11ac can move data up-to a theoretical 5Gbps with the most common speed 1.3 gigabits per second (Gbps)

 This gives it a huge advantage over Wireless-N, the last WiFi protocol introduced, which can move data up to 150/300 Mbps.

 802.11ac only works in the 5 GHz band, which means range would be sacrificed for faster speeds.
 Wireless-N is the only protocol that can work in both bands, 2.4GHz and 5GHz.

 802.11ac USB adapters with drivers written for Linux have been slow to come about.
 There has been some good Linux compatibility with the Realtek RTL8812AU chipset and 802.11ac.

 Being able to pen test with Linux is one of the benefits of using it.